Rabios/Rabios/README.md

 Indie game developer, Loves to make fun when there is way to make it!

-I also work as web developer, I rarely develop softwares when it comes to do some stuff!
+I also work as web developer, I often develop softwares when it comes to do some stuff!

 ## What are you favourite programming languages?

+- C
 - JavaScript
 - Lua (Also LuaJIT)
-- Python
-- C
+- Ruby
 - C#
-- BASIC

 ## What games you made?